TritonDataCenter/rfd/rfd/0038/README.md

 multiple hierarchical containers, we could extend the implementation to support this kind of indirection.
 Also, this approach will break down if we ever have to deal with a set of containers which is not strictly hierarchical.

+### Alternative 4

+Since zone memory will typically be capped well before the system is low on memory, it could be advantageous to use an Adaptive Replacement Cache (ARC - similar to what ZFS does) to manage pageout for a zone.

+An ARC for zone memory is difficult to implement because once a page is mapped there is no further kernel involvment and no easy way to know how hot a page is.

+To implement this, we would have to change the page scanner so that it repeatedly scanned the pages and then build up a profile of which pages are being accessed most often.
+While this might be a useful solution for zone memory capping, it is not clear if we need this additional complexity at this time.
+We can revisit this later if necessary.

+## Debugging and Monitoring

+The existing mdb support should be fine for working with this new approach.
+We may want to add additional kstats to track page scanning and page-free activity on a per-zone basis.
+The current zone memory capping kstats may suffice here.

+## Interaction With Other Parts of the System

+The user-level per-zone memory capping should be removed.
+The support for getting an accurate RSS via the vm_getusage() syscall should be changed to use the accurate value on the zone.
+The -V option on prstat can become a no-op.
+There may be additional opportunities for code cleanup as a result of this project.